dsp2003/clef/README.md

 Version history
 ---------------

+- 2015/03/24 v23 - added option to install on both Stable and Nightly, patched teleporter object to be craftable and transferable, added portable teleporter, added cheats
 - 2015/03/22 v22 - added Wreckage of Dreadwing quest, patched Dreadwing quest to obtain matteritem and Bonus Armour, added Bad To The Bone quest and Decoy Princess Schematics decorative object.
 Bone Dragon boss is now integrated into quest line
 - 2015/03/21 v21 - added Power Loom object (based on mod by I Said No), added reworked Chucklefish icon and logo animation
 - 2015/03/17 v20 - erchius crystal from liquid fuel and diamonds, erchius crystal as fuel, does not deserve a separate version number